microverseinc/dbt_documentation/dbt_coding_conventions.md

   )
 }}
 ```
-- Marts should always be configured as tables

 ## dbt conventions
 * Only `stg_` models (or `base_` models if your project requires them) should select from `source`s.